sigasi/sigasi_insights/content/manual/trouble.md

 * You will need to enter your license code again.
 * You will need to import your projects again. **Import > General > Existing Projects into Workspace**

-# Keep getting reports about an "Incompatible version of Quartus II"
+# Keep getting reports about an "Incompatible version of Quartus"

-If you are using the integration with Altera Quartus II.
-Some people keep getting a dialog box that says:
+If you are using the integration with Intel Quartus.
+Some people keep getting a dialog box that says something like:

-> Incompatible version of Quartus II
+> Incompatible version of Quartus
 >
-> Project interface was created with an older, incompatible version of Quartus II.
+> Project interface was created with an older, incompatible version of Quartus.
-> Is it OK to upgrade the project to match the installed version of Quartus II?
+> Is it OK to upgrade the project to match the installed version of Quartus?

 Obviously, you should upgrade the project.
-If this message keeps popping up, you may want to check that Sigasi Studio is using the correct version of Quartus II, in the Sigasi Studio application: **Window > Preferences > Sigasi > Toolchains > Altera Quartus II**.
+If this message keeps popping up, you may want to check that Sigasi Studio is using the correct version of Quartus, in the Sigasi Studio application: **Window > Preferences > Sigasi > Toolchains > Intel Quartus**.

 # Contact support